alycia-noel/alycia-noel.github.io/_posts/2022-03-01-stat-fair-ml.md

 ### Predictive Parity

-Predictive parity, otherwise known by the name outcome test, is a fair machine learning metric that requires the positive predictive values to be similar across both marginalized and non-marginalized groups \cite{chouldechova2016fair}.
+Predictive parity, otherwise known by the name outcome test, is a fair machine learning metric that requires the positive predictive values to be similar across both marginalized and non-marginalized groups [[14]](https://www.liebertpub.com/doi/10.1089/big.2016.0047).
 Mathematically, it can be seen as:

 <p align="center">
     $P[Y=y \mid  \hat{Y} = 1\cap S = 0] = P[Y=y\mid \hat{Y} = 1 \cap S = 1] \;\; \text{ for } \;\; y\in\{0,1\}$
 </p>

 since if a classifier has equal positive predictive values for both groups, it will also have equal false discovery rates.
 Since predictive parity is simply conditional use accuracy when $\hat{Y} = 1$, it falls into the same philosophical category as conditional use accuracy, which is luck-egalitarian EOP.
-Further, \cite{barocas-hardt-narayanan} states that predictive parity aligns with sufficiency.
+Further, [[3]](fairmlbook.org) states that predictive parity aligns with sufficiency.
 Since it aligns with sufficiency, it also aligns with anti-classification and anti-subordination.

 ### Equalized Odds

 The fair machine learning metric of equalized odds is also known as conditional procedure accuracy equality and disparate mistreatment.
-It requires that true and false positive rates are similar across different groups \cite{moritz_google_price_srebro}.
+It requires that true and false positive rates are similar across different groups [[15]](https://arxiv.org/abs/1610.02413).

 <p align="center">
     $P[\hat{Y} = 1 \mid  Y = y \cap S = 0] = P[\hat{Y} = 1 \mid  Y = y \cap S = 1] \;\; \text{ for } \;\; y\in\{0,1\}$
 </p>

-Equalized odds aligns with Rawls' EOP and \cite{heidari_moral_2019} provides a proof for this classification.
-Additionally, it aligns with separation and anti-subordination \cite{barocas-hardt-narayanan}.
+Equalized odds aligns with Rawls' EOP and [[8]](https://dl.acm.org/doi/10.1145/3287560.3287584) provides a proof for this classification.
+Additionally, it aligns with separation and anti-subordination [[3]](fairmlbook.org).

 ### False Positive Error Rate Balance

-False positive error rate balance, otherwise known as predictive equality, requires that false positive rates are similar across different groups \cite{chouldechova2016fair}.
+False positive error rate balance, otherwise known as predictive equality, requires that false positive rates are similar across different groups [[14]](https://www.liebertpub.com/doi/10.1089/big.2016.0047).
 It can be seen mathematically as:

 <p align="center">
     $P[\hat{Y}=\hat{y} \mid  Y = 0 \cap S = 0] = P[\hat{Y} = \hat{y} \mid  Y = 0 \cap S = 1] \;\; \text{ for } \;\; \hat{y}\in\{0,1\}$